5 "Scary" Financial To-Dos Before Halloween

 1) Make an additional principle payment

 Whether it's your mortgage, student loans, or credit card debt, contributing money to the principle can help you cut down on your interest paid over time.
 Try sending an extra $100 this fall – or anything you can spare – to start paying off the loan.
 It'll make a possibly big mountain of debt that much more scalable.

 Not having life insurance in place should happen is scarier than any horror film.
 With the majority of Americans either under or uninsured, having a term policy in place is key to providing your family security.
 “Many simply assume it’s too expensive and their money is better spent elsewhere, while unknowingly passing on the opportunity to provide lasting financial protection for their families for perhaps the cost of the monthly Netflix account,” Josh Heckathorn, Tomorrow's COO, said.
 In addition, many companies (like Tomorrow partner Ladder Life) can give you a life insurance quote without all the hassle of an in-person exam.

 3) Create a will

-Most people see wills as depressing, inaccessible, and expensive.
+Most people see a last will and testament as depressing, inaccessible, and expensive.
 But if you have assets, kids, or a partner who isn't a spouse, it's more important than ever to have a will.
 Here at Tomorrow, we've made the will creation process easy to complete via our app – you can complete your legal document in under 10 minutes from anywhere (including on the hay ride.).